The RapidSX™ Process

 Such systems are therefore highly complex, expensive and the process is time consuming.
 A conventional SX circuit for the separation of the light REEs La-Ce-Pr-Nd into La-Ce and Pr-Nd, for example, may contain as many as 90 mixer-settler units.
 More than a dozen SX circuits would be required to produce a suite of individual, high-purity REE products – over 1,000 mixer-settler units in total.

 The RapidSX process combines the proven chemistry of SX with a new approach to allowing the organic and aqueous phases to interact during processing, using proprietary column reactors.
 The columns are designed to increase the process kinetics within each unit operation, while minimizing the settling times required after each process step occurs.

 The RapidSX process reduces the number of process steps required in each SX circuit by up to 85-90%, significantly reducing the physical footprint of operations.
 The time to reach process equilibrium is also significantly reduced, from weeks in some conventional SX circuits, to a few days using the RapidSX approach.
 The process also reduces the quantities of organic reagents required and the power requirements for equipment operation, as well as the amount of inventory required to be loaded into the system at any one time.

 The result is a process that can produce commercial-grade end products, at a fraction of the capital and operating costs of conventional SX systems, and in a fraction of the time normally required for such processing.

-IMC currently operates a pilot-scale RapidSX test facility in Mississauga, Ontario, capable of separating up to 5-10 tonnes of metals per month.
-Recent milestones include the separation of commercial-grade REEs, Ni and Co. the company is actively working to build commercial-scale demonstration facilities for the production of REEs and Ni and Co.
+IMC currently operates a pilot-scale RapidSX test circuit in Mississauga, Ontario, capable of separating up to 5-10 tonnes of metals per month.
+Recent milestones include the separation of commercial-grade REEs, Li, Ni and Co.
+The company is actively working towards the realization of commercial-scale demonstration facilities for the production of these important metals.